 Inventories are stated at the lower of cost or net realizable value.
 Inventory write-offs are provided to cover risks arising primarily from end of life products and from slow-moving items, technological obsolescence, and excess inventory.
-Inventory write-offs during the years ended December 31, 2018, 2017 and 2016 amounted to \$ 2,231, \$ 1,260 and \$ 1,004, respectively, and were recorded in cost of revenues.
+Inventory write-offs during the years ended December 31, 2019, 2018 and 2017 amounted to \$629, \$2,231 and \$1,260, respectively, and were recorded in cost of revenues.

-Inventory write-off provision as of December 31, 2018 and 2017 amounted to \$ 2,818 and \$ 2,756, respectively.
+Inventory write-off provision as of December 31, 2019 and 2018 amounted to \$2,839 and \$2,818, respectively.

-Cost is determined using the weighted average cost method.
+Inventory cost is determined using the weighted average cost method.